TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit/README.md

 - A .txt file: It contains a shared link for downloading the compiled model (compiled by MLC-MiniCPM) (make sure that the compiled model can be downloaded via this shared link).

-- A folder: For the runnable source code of your method as well as a readme for usage explanation.
+- A folder: Include the runnable source code of your method as well as a readme for usage explanation.

 - The (wrapped) model definition file (.py) and its configuration file which are required by opencompass for evaluating your local model.